 The Bengal cat is a hybrid created by crossing the Asian Leopard Cat with the domestic cat.
 The first Bengals were bred in the USA in the 1960s, and they have since become a popular choice for many cat lovers.

-However, Bengals, in general, are a relatively newer breed, so melanistic Bengals are just starting to become established amongst breeders.
+However, Bengals, in general, are a relatively newer breed, so melanistic Bengals are just starting to become established among breeders.

 How Black (Melanistic) Bengal Cats Gained Popularity

 Because of this delicate balance of genes, prospective owners should be aware of possible health issues from genetic inbreeding.
-Creating black Bengals does not necessarily mean it is inbred, but over generations, the genetic population may be scarce.
+Creating black Bengals does not necessarily mean they’re inbred, but over generations, the genetic population may be scarce.

 Today, black Bengals are still quite rare, but they are becoming more popular as people learn about them.
-These cats make great pets for those who are looking for an active and intelligent companion.
-They are also perfect for those who love the exotic look of a wild cat but don’t want the hassle of having to care for one.
+They make great pets for those looking for an active and intelligent companion.
+They are also perfect for those who love the exotic look of a wild cat but don’t want the hassle of caring for one.

 Formal Recognition of Black (Melanistic) Bengal Cats

-Amongst these recognized colors and patterns are certainly some darker colors.
-But they do not include completely melanistic cats; instead, it is more along the line of charcoal or smoke.
+Among these recognized colors and patterns are certainly some darker colors.
+However, they do not include completely melanistic cats; instead, they are more along the lines of charcoal or smoke.

-On the flip side, the Cat Fanciers Association does describe melanistic Bengals within their breed standards, so the jury’s still out!
+On the flip side, the Cat Fanciers Association describes melanistic Bengals within their breed standards, so the jury’s still out!

 Top 3 Unique Facts About Black (Melanistic) Bengal Cats

-While the black Bengal’s coat is mostly solid black, they often have what is called “ghost markings.”
-These are pale markings that are only visible in certain lights or when the cat is wet.
+While the black Bengal’s coat is mostly solid black, they often have “ghost markings.”
+These pale markings are only visible in certain lights or when the cat is wet.

-These markings can take the form of stripes, spots, or rosettes.
+The markings can take the form of stripes, spots, or rosettes.
 Ghost markings are usually more visible on the legs, belly, and face.
-Some black Bengals may have very faint markings, while others may have markings that are quite prominent.
+Some black Bengals have very faint markings, while others have prominent ones.

 A Black Panther in Your Home

-If you are looking for the closest thing to a pet wild cat, a black Bengal is a cat for you!
+If you are looking for the closest thing to a pet wild cat, a black Bengal is the cat for you!

-Bengal is an expensive breed in general, but black Bengals are even more so.
-This is due to their rarity and the fact that they are not yet recognized by TICA.
+The Bengal is an expensive breed, but black Bengals are even more so.
+This is due to their rarity and the fact that TICA does not yet recognize them.

-If you are interested in owning a black Bengal, be prepared to pay upwards of $2,000 for a kitten.
-Prices will vary depending on the breeder, the cat’s parentage, and whether the cat is showing quality.
+If you want a black Bengal, be prepared to pay upwards of $2,000 for a kitten.
+Prices will vary depending on the breeder, the cat’s parentage, and whether the cat is show quality.

-Does Black (Melanistic) Bengal Cat Make a Good Pet?
+Does a Black (Melanistic) Bengal Cat Make a Good Pet?

 It should be your top priority to find a reputable breeder.
-These cats are not cheap, and you want to make sure you are getting a healthy and well-adjusted kitten.
+Bengal cats are not cheap, and you want to make sure you are getting a healthy and well-adjusted kitten.

-Black Bengals are beautiful and exotic cats that make great pets for those who are willing to meet their needs.
-These cats require a lot of exercise, stimulation, and attention, but they will repay you with years of loving companionship.
+Black Bengals are beautiful, exotic cats that make great pets for those willing to meet their needs.
+They require a lot of exercise, stimulation, and attention, but they will repay you with years of loving companionship.

-If you think you can provide a black Bengal with the home it deserves, be prepared to fork out the moolah.
-These cats are not cheap, but they are definitely worth the investment.
+If you can provide a black Bengal with the home they deserve, be prepared to fork out plenty of cash.
+They are not cheap, but they are definitely worth the investment.

-- 4 Does Black (Melanistic) Bengal Cat Make a Good Pet?
+- Does a Black (Melanistic) Bengal Cat Make a Good Pet?